PxslGames/SelfTracker/README.md

 # Pxsl's Self Tracker - Photon Room Info Discord Bot

 **Pxsl's Self Tracker** is a simple BepInEx plugin that tracks the current Photon room info in real-time and sends updates to a Discord webhook.
 It also notifies when the game is started.
+This was originally meant to be for gorilla tag only, but I have realised that this will work with ANY GAME that uses Photon and Unity!

 ## Features
 - Sends a notification to Discord when the game starts.